Term Life Insurance FAQs

 • What changes are allowed once my policy has been issued?

 Once your term life policy has been issued, you can update personal information, contact information, payment information, and/or beneficiary changes at any time.
-The policy owner may transfer all ownership rights and privileges to a new owner with a written request, in acceptable form, delivered to Fidelity at its Executive Office.
+The policy owner may transfer all ownership rights and privileges to a new owner with a written request, in acceptable form, delivered to Fidelity at its executive office.
 A change of ownership will not, in and of itself, affect the interest of any beneficiary.
-For the appropriate form(s), please visit here and select Term Life Insurance from the topic drop down.
+For the appropriate form(s), please visit the Forms & Applications page and select Term Life Insurance from the topic drop down.

 • Can the term premium be reconsidered if I have a change in my health status?